 What Writhes Within

-I’m in the process of creating a custom campaign world for the campaign, called Alcarin.
-More info will be posted soon.
+I’m in the process of converting into the new Tal’dorei campaign setting for this campaign, and we’ll be using 5th Edition D&D. More info will be posted soon.

 The players will start in the small mining town of Diamond Lake.

 Diamond Lake is a small mining town located roughly two weeks’ ride from the Free City (name WIP).
 Diamond Lake is a lawless frontier town, despite the presence of a garrison of soldiers, controlled by the greedy mine managers and populated by their desperate employees.
 Though technically part of the Free City’s domain, in truth the town is wild and free of such legal restrictions.

 Diamond Lake nestles in the rocky crags of the Cairn Hills, six days march North East of the Free City to which it is subject (the journey is so long due to the limited bridges across the Dagger River).
 Iron and silver from Diamond Lake’s mines fuel Sharn’s markets and support its soldiers and nobles with the raw materials necessary for weapons and finery.